Free Building Maintenance Checklists

 A building maintenance checklist helps facility managers and maintenance supervisors oversee the upkeep of a facility to make sure that it is safe and that daily operations are running smoothly.
 Take advantage of mobile-ready building maintenance checklists to never miss another maintenance check, proactively resolve detected issues, and maintain facility management standards.

-What is Checked Using a Building Preventive Maintenance Checklist?
+What to Check Using a Building Preventive Maintenance Checklist?

 The following are the 7 main sections of a building preventive maintenance checklist used for regularly inspecting buildings: